 The construction of high-quality, global, geo-referenced population databases requires inputs of many different types.
 Investments by national statistical and mapping agencies to collect, maintain, and distribute population and administrative unit data are the first critical input.
-Each data provider is acknowledged in the table of country-specific information.
+Each data provider is acknowledged in the country-level information and sources excel file.
 The next step of pulling these datasets together in a unified fashion requires a considerable amount of labor with skills in geography, demography, and database manipulation.
 GPWv4 is an effort that was largely implemented at CIESIN, with the advice and support of many partners.
-This work builds on more than 20 years of Gridded Population of the World development, including the work described in the following papers:
+The current version builds on more than 20 years of Gridded Population of the World development, including the work described in the following papers:

 - The Global Distribution of Population: Evaluating the Gains in Resolution Refinement

 - Construction of Gridded Population and Poverty Data Sets from Different Data Sources